quanhspdz/quanhspdz/README.md

 - 👋 Hi, I’m @quanhspdz
 - 👀 I’m interested in Android app development
-- 🌱 I’m currently learning Java and Android app development
+- 🌱 I’m currently learning Kotlin and Android app development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me: pc.quanhdz@gmail.com